andrewkrug/securing-the-cloud-supplemental/labs/03-lesson/02/02-running-cloudmapper.md

 ```

 > This builds a docker container with all the cloudmapper dependencies.
 This is super important because Kali comes with python 3.9 and it breaks some depends in cloudmapper.
+> If this command exits due to an error with finidng the python3.7-dev package, try editing the Dockerfile and replacing the python3.7-dev with python3.9-dev in the "RUN apt-get install..." line.
+Do not change the first line that starts with "FROM..."

 3. Now let's prepare to run the container.